PROMO!

 In COPD research, scientists find that mucus overproduction results from changes in airway secretion control.
 Chronic exposure to smoke and irritants triggers goblet cell hyperplasia, which increases the number of mucus-secreting cells along the airway surface.
 At the same time, submucosal glands enlarge and release higher levels of mucin proteins such as MUC5AC, making mucus thicker and more abundant.
 These changes cause mucus to accumulate in the airway lumen and restrict airflow.

-Research models that include Bronchogen focus on how lung-targeted peptides behave in airway environments dominated by persistent mucus accumulation.
-This focus allows researchers to examine peptide behavior under real COPD-like conditions, where mucus overload plays a defining role in airway dysfunction.
+Research models that incorporate Bronchogen investigate how lung-targeted peptides behave in airway environments characterized by persistent mucus accumulation.
+These conditions allow researchers to study peptide activity in COPD-like conditions, where excessive mucus plays a central role in airway dysfunction.

 Mucus buildup does not remain a static problem.
 When retention continues over time, it begins to influence how COPD advances and worsens.